iotaledger/iri/README.md

 `--dns-resolution` | | Toggle DNS resolution refreshing  | `--dns-resolution false`
 ### INI File

-You can also provide an ini file to store all of your command line options and easily update (especially neighbors) if needed.
+You can also provide a .ini file to store all of your command line options and easily update (especially neighbors) if needed.
 You can enable it via the `--config` or the `-c` flag.
-If no flag is supplied, IRI attempts to load from `iota.ini`.
+If no flag is supplied, IRI attempts to load from  the `iota.ini` file.
 Every command line option can be used as a configuration field by replacing the `-` with a `_` (Snake case) and removing the initial `--`.
 They are case insensitive but it is good habit to make the fields upper case to prevent mixing configuration and command line.

 Here is an example INI file: